 Students who reach an intervention point within an enrollment period as indicated by a pattern of non-attendance shall be counseled either by the instructor and/or student services staff.
 An educational contract may be completed by the instructor or student services staff to place the student on attendance probation.
+A student who exceeds two probation contracts per semester will be withdrawn.

-Students who have been withdrawn for attendance reasons may not re-enter their program without meeting with a student services representative, program instructor or a designee.
-Any student who is withdrawn from a program three (3) times within a twelve month period may not be allowed to re-enter that program for a period of two (2) consecutive enrollment periods.
-It may be necessary for students to wait until it is academically appropriate to re-enter if the course they are enrolled in is not being taught at the time they are eligible to re-enter.
+If a student is withdrawn for attendance they must sit out a semester prior to reenrollment.
+It may be necessary for students to wait until it is academically appropriate to reenter if the course they are enrolled in is not being taught at the time they are eligible to re-enter.